 Banyan’s YTT at Anamaya is a 3-week intensive program.
-By the end of this program, each participant will be certified and inspired to teach yoga as recognized by Yoga Alliance.
+By the end of it, each participant will be certified and inspired to teach yoga as recognized by Yoga Alliance.
 The focus of our work together will be the art of teaching, or the manner in which we share what we learn about ourselves with others.
 We will emphasize learning to safely lead a successful, intelligent, and inspiring vinyasa class.
 To get there, we will immerse ourselves in three weeks of powerful practice and study, deepening our connection to yoga and transforming our lives.
 We’ll build a strong foundation in breathwork, energy locks, mantra, and yoga philosophy to support us on this journey.

 Program Director Banyan Gallagher

 Banyan Gallagher is a teacher’s teacher.
-With over twenty years experience as an international athlete, circus performer, and yoga teacher, he is an expert an unraveling the beauty—and barriers—hidden within the body.
+With over twenty years experience as an international athlete, circus performer, and yoga teacher, he is an expert at unraveling the beauty—and barriers—hidden within the body.

 A passionate teacher and dedicated student, Banyan is the Founder and Director of Warrior 1 Yoga and leads retreats, workshops, and teacher trainings worldwide.
 With integrity and trust, he challenges his students on levels physical, mental, and energetic.
 This rigorous approach is well balanced by a caring and jovial attitude that demonstrates his love of life and commitment to his students.
 Never afraid to have a laugh, Banyan is a warm, playful soul whose presence offers genuine calm to all those around him.